hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 ## How do I create separate clusters

 By specifying group name and group password, you can separate your clusters in a simple way.
-Groupings can be by *dev*, *production*, *test*, *app*, etc. Here is a declarative declaration.
+Groupings can be by *dev*, *production*, *test*, *app*, etc. Here is a declarative configuration.

 ```xml
 <hazelcast>